-

 What are the proposed changes?

-If changes to the trust reporting rules in the August 12 draft legislation are enacted, fewer bare trusts would be required to file a trust return compared to the current rules.
+The federal government is proposing to amend what constitutes a bare trust for the purposes of the trust reporting requirements.
+Draft legislation, released on August 15, 2025, also includes additional exemptions for bare trusts that, if enacted, would require fewer bare trusts to file a trust return.
 However, there are still many common bare trusts that wouldn’t meet any of the proposed exemptions.

 Proposed exemptions from filing T3 returns